servicecoinrwb/real-yield-dashboard/README.md

 It forwards the 500 profit to the YieldVault.

-Step 5: DAO Sweeps Fees and Investors Claim Yield Action A (DAO): The DAO owner sees that the YieldVault now holds $500.
+DAO Sweeps Fees and Investors Claim Yield

+Action A (DAO): The DAO owner sees that the YieldVault now holds $500.
 They call sweepFullBalanceToTreasury.

 Result A: The 500 USDC is transferred from the YieldVault to the main DAO treasury.